nii-yamagishilab/project-NN-Pytorch-scripts/project/05-nn-vocoders/README.md

 * Note that the tutorial **chapter_a3_pretrained_vocoders.ipynb** includes pre-trained HiFiGAN and WaveGlow on VoxCeleb2 dev and other speech datasets [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1xObWejhqcdSxFAjfWI7sudwPPMoCx-vA?usp=sharing).

+* The code to extract the input Mel-spectrogram and F0 are included in the above tutorial and notebooks as well.
+This folder assumes that the input Mel-spectrogram and F0 have been prepared in advance.

 **It is better to check the tutorials before diving into this project**.

 ## Quick start